 1 cup baking soda

-A few drops of your favorite essential oil (Lavender is best for relaxation)
+A few drops of your favorite essential oil (Lavender is great for relaxation)

 The best time to do this is at night.
 You will feel quite exhausted upon getting out of the tub.

-Drink a tall glass of water and bring another with you to the bathroom… you’ll need it to stay hydrated.
+Drink a tall glass of water and bring another with you to the tub… you’ll need it to stay hydrated during the detox process.

-Draw the bath as hot as you can take it.
+Draw the bath water as warm as you can take it.

 While your waiting for the bath to fill, dry brush your body with a natural body brush (can be found *here).
 Dry brushing is another form of detox, that removes dead skin cells, stimulates the lymphatic system, and increases blood flow.
-Make sure to brush in swift movements towards your heart, as that is where you want your blood to flow to!
+Make sure to brush in swift movements towards your heart…. that is the direction in which you want your blood to flow.

 Soak for at least 20-30 minutes to allow your body the time it needs to really get its sweat on and expel the toxins out.

 Upon standing up, you may feel light-headed and overheated.
-Take a quick cold shower to cool yourself down.
+You can take a quick cold shower rinse to cool yourself down.
 Avoid using shampoo and conditioner for right now, and no soap!

 Once you dry yourself off, you may apply a natural moisturizer such as coconut oil, but don’t use store-bought lotions or perfumes.
-You just ridded your body of chemical toxins, so not a good time to dump them back in!
+You’ve just ridded your body of chemical toxins, so it’s not a good time to dump them back in!

-Drink another glass of water and have yourself a great night’s sleep…. aside from having to get up in the middle of the night to pee!
+Drink another glass of water and have yourself a great night’s sleep.
+Hopefully you won’t have to get up too many times in the night to pee.

 Unlike traditional table salts, epsom salt is made up of pure magnesium sulfate, which helps flush heavy metals from the cells of the body and eliminate harmful substances.
 By adding these minerals to your bath water, your skin absorbs them and triggers the process of reverse osmosis, pulling unwanted salts out of your body along with toxins in them through heavy sweating.
 An epsom salt soak also eases sore muscles, gives you a boost of magnesium, and improves your body’s absorption of nutrients.
 Adding baking soda to your bath helps to alkalize the water, and therefore, your body.
 It also makes the water and your skin incredibly soft.